29 July 2019

 Although the provision in the DPL regarding data breach reporting was not detailed, on 24 January 2019 the TDPA issued its decision about the procedures to be followed by the data controllers after a cybersecurity incident.
 Accordingly,

-In case the breach incident is experienced by a foreign data controller, with the condition that such breach affects data subjects residing in Turkey or such data subjects who benefit from products and services in Turkey then such data controller should inform the TDPA and data subject to the same principles.
+In case the breach incident is experienced by a foreign data controller, with the condition that such breach affects data subjects residing in Turkey and such data subjects who benefit from products and services in Turkey then such data controller should inform the TDPA and data subject to the same principles.

 What is the Data Breach Reporting Form?

 As per the TDPA’s Decision dated and numbered 2019/10, controllers must use the form prepared by the TDPA for breach reporting.
-Should the information requested in the form cannot be provided at once, the reporting must be made in installments without any delay.
+Should the information requested in the form cannot be provided at once, the reporting must be made in instalments without any delay.
 Updates must be given when more information is available.
 Any documentation supporting the information provided in the form must be attached to the report.

-TDPA’s reporting form is very extensive (similar to the GDPR reporting forms) and requires the controller to have very high-level comprehension of the breach as well as its effects.
+TDPA’s reporting form is very extensive (similar to the GDPR reporting forms) and requires the controller to have a very high-level comprehension of the breach as well as its effects.